Developer-KI/Open-Quant/README.md

     def fetch_funding_rate(self, symbol) -> FundingSnapshot | None: ...
 ```

-The same contract is expressed as `ExecutorProtocol` in `core/protocols.py` — a pybind11-wrapped C++ class implementing these methods satisfies the protocol without needing any Python base class.
+The same contract is also expressed as `ExecutorProtocol` in `core/protocols.py` — a pybind11-wrapped C++ class satisfies it structurally without any Python base class.

 Register in `execution/factory.py`: